 Image quality is pretty good with these two cameras.
 The cameras both have the same sensor, as we already mentioned.
 They also have the same processor.

 The Sony a5100 and a6000 are interchangeable cameras, though.
 This means that the image quality you get from either camera will depend on the glass you mount on the camera.

-Now, if you want to get sharp images, we’d advise you to get a fast glass.
+Now, if you want sharp images, we’d advise you to get a fast glass.
 The faster the glass you use, the more brilliant the image quality.
 But then again, you can probably already tell that faster glass means more greenbacks.
 If you can afford it, though, it’s worth it.
 You will be able to shoot in low light and achieve fantastic bokeh.

 Some people might recommend getting zoom lenses, and though lenses like this are typically flexible, they aren’t exactly fast.
 So, image quality won’t be as good as using a prime lens of the same price.

 Differences Between the Sony a5100 and the Sony a6000